containers/podman/docs/source/markdown/podman-build.1.md

 #### **--os**=*string*

-Set the OS to the provided value instead of the current operating system of the host.
+Set the OS of the image to be built, and that of the base image to be pulled, if the build uses one, instead of using the current operating system of the build host.

 #### **--pid**=*pid*